-- Individuals have a statutory right to access their personal information which is being held by an organisation.
+- You have a statutory right to access personal information that is being held about you by an organisation.

 - This means you have the right to get a copy of the information that is held by Cafcass about you.
 This is known as a Subject Access Request (SAR).

 - Please see our Subject Access Request factsheet and the questions below for more information about what this is and how to make a SAR.

 - To understand how we use your personal information, please see our Privacy Notice.

 You are entitled to know whether we hold any of your personal information, and, if so, when you make a Subject Access Request, you will be: